Web Wallboard User Guide

 Therefore, by structuring the web Wallboard URL as follows:

-UCC
+UCC parameters

 A specific UCC can be provided through the url.
 This will override the ucc in the WebWallboard config (defaultUccName).

-Parameter name: ucc.
+Parameter name: ucc

 Possible values are any of your ucc names.
 E.g.:

-Statistics
+Statistics parameters

-Statistics can be filtered by calltype (default all numbers include the Inbound, Outbound and Direct Conversations).
+(default all numbers include the Inbound, Outbound and Direct Conversations).

-Parameter name: calltype.
+calltype.

 Possible values are inbound, outbound and direct.
 E.g.: